jamesclancy/SafeCardGame/README.md

 ```

 This now appears to work but some of the cards are rending weird.
-To fix this I updated hte PageLayElements with:
+To fix this I updated the PageLayElements with:

 ```
 let renderThumbnailResourceCard (card: ResourceCard) =